 If you or someone you know has been injured because of the carelessness of someone else, you may be entitled to compensation for pain and suffering.
-The term “pain and suffering” is one that many people may not understand.
+This term is one that many people may not understand.
 When it comes to personal injury cases, the term “pain and suffering” is used to describe compensation to the injured person for the physical and emotional distress caused by their injury.
-Pain and suffering is separate from compensation for economic losses such as medical bills or lost wages.
+This is separate from compensation for economic losses such as medical bills or lost wages.

 Pain and Suffering can refer to both physical and mental pain and suffering.

 Physical Pain and Suffering

 Physical pain and suffering resulting from an injury due to someone else’s carelessness not only includes the initial trauma like broken bones, loss of limb, concussion, etc. that is considered “initial pain”, but can also include other long-term pain and suffering that results from ongoing rehab or physical therapy.
 You may experience physical pain and suffering in a number of scenarios, including:

 - Workplace injury

 For instance, if you suffer a broken hand or leg in a car accident that is caused by someone else’s carelessness, you may be entitled to physical pain and suffering damages for the initial pain of your injury.
 But, if your injury requires rehab to be able to enjoy a normal life again, you may also be entitled to compensation for the ongoing pain and suffering you face.

 Mental Pain and Suffering